bektade/I2M2G/README.md

-## I2M2G : Xcel Smart Meter Monitoring using Grafana

-> This is a branch frm master, created to fix the current issue in the master branch ( UNABLE TO PUBLISH TO MQTT TOPIC).
+## I2M2G v2.0: Work with single meter.

-> Thus this branch is only to work with real meter (Option A)
+> This branch is for working with single meter.

 ## Quick start for Real Meter ( OPTION A)